 1 Tbsp Lemon Juice = 1 Tbsp Lime Juice.

 #2.
 White Wine Vinegar

 Made by fermenting white wine, white wine vinegar has a lightly sweet, acidic, and almost tangy taste.
-White wine vinegar is more complex than lemon, so it’s often used in elaborate recipes like lasagna, French cuisine, and foods with gravy.
-It perfectly replaces the crispiness and freshness of lemon.
+White wine vinegar is more complex than lemon juice, so it’s often used in elaborate recipes like lasagna, French cuisine, and foods with gravy.
+It perfectly replaces the crispiness and freshness of lemon juice.

 #3.
 White Vinegar